inko-lang/website/source/manual/getting-started/methods-messages-and-objects.html.md

 }
 ```

-When a default argument is given, the type of the argument is inferred based on
+When a default argument is given, the argument's type is inferred based on the
-the value.
-If we want to specify a different type we can do so, as long as the
+value.
+If we want to specify a different type we can do so, as long as the type
-type is compatible with the default value:
+is compatible with the default value:

 ```inko
 def add(number: Numeric = 0, add: Numeric = 0) {